 - Because aluminium is the best heat conductor, it is not as insulating.
 They are dependent on the glazing selected.

 - Aluminium is far more expensive to manufacture than uPVC.

 - May require periodic maintenance over long periods of usage.

-Wooden doors make a timeless addition to any house with its perfect blend of utility and class.
-A simple yet elegant and refined design, Wooden doors marries traditional charm with warmth and beauty and are guaranteed to add a bit of rustic flavor and distinctive style to your den.
+Wooden doors make a timeless addition to any house with their perfect blend of utility and class.
+A simple yet elegant and refined design, Wooden doors marry traditional charm with warmth and beauty and are guaranteed to add a bit of rustic flavour and distinctive style to your den.
 However, wooden doors are by far the most expensive of the three and need timely maintenance as well.

 Pros of Wooden Doors

 - Wooden Doors are very attractive and are aesthetically pleasing.

 - Wood is naturally a very good insulator of heat.